What is ALS?

 ALS affects an estimated 30,000 Americans at any given time.
 It often appears suddenly in otherwise healthy adults between the ages of 40 and 70.

-There is no cure.
-There is no treatment to reverse the damage to motor neurons.
-The available treatments strive to alleviate symptoms, improve quality of life, and prolong survival.
+There is currently no known cure.
+Available treatments strive to alleviate symptoms, improve quality of life, and prolong survival.

 Medications that protect the brain and remove free radicals from the body can help to manage symptoms and possibly slow the progress of the disease.
-Nutrition, cognitive behavioral therapy, and therapy for breathing, speech, and movement can improve quality of life.
+Nutrition, cognitive behavioral therapy, and therapy for breathing, speech, and movement may also improve quality of life.